fishBone000/socks5/README.md

 ## Note
 - Issues, suggestions and PRs welcome
-- I will be busy for quite a long time, expect less maintanence.
+- I will be busy for months, expect less maintanence.
 - It's still in unstable release, expect:
   - Weird error and log util design
     - If you have better ideas, submit issues!
-  - Potential bugs
-    - I use a SOCKS5 proxy which is based on socksy5 for daily use, so it's not...that buggy.